doriordan/skuber/README.md

 Building the library from source is very straightforward.
 Simply run `sbt test`in the root directory of the project to build the library (and examples) and run the unit tests to verify the build.

+## CI + Build
+The CI parameters defined in `build.sbt`.

+ci.yaml and clean.yaml are generated automatically with [sbt-github-actions](https://github.com/djspiewak/sbt-github-actions) plugin.

+Run `sbt githubWorkflowGenerate` in order to regenerate ci.yaml and clean.yaml.

 ## License

 This code is licensed under the Apache V2.0 license, a copy of which is included [here](LICENSE.txt).